pkulak/filtile/README.md

         toggle.</dd>
 </dl>

 All commands can be prefaced with one or both of the following options.
-It's recommended to send both at the same time.
 Either can be "all".
 Both set to "all" changes the default.
-Make sure to put more general commands first and they will be picked up by the commands that follow.

 <dl>
     <dt>--output</dt>